Unboxed-Software/solana-course/content/anchor-cpi.md

 ### Cross Program Invocations (CPIs) with Anchor

-As a refresher, CPIs allow programs to invoke instructions on other programs with the use of `invoke` and `invoke_signed`.
+As a refresher, CPIs allow programs to invoke instructions on other programs using the `invoke` or `invoke_signed` functions.
 This allows for the composability of Solana programs.

 While making CPIs directly using `invoke` or `invoke_signed` is still an option, Anchor also provides a simplified way to make CPIs.
 Making CPIs the Anchor way requires the equivalent of a `cpi` module which includes functions that support making CPIs using a `CpiContext`.
 Some programs have a crate which includes the `cpi` module.
 Alternatively, you can create the `cpi` module for a program you intend to invoke if:

 - You have access to the IDL of the program
 - You have access to the source code of the program